calmjs/calmjs.parse/README.rst

-This step is generally optionally for users who installed this package from PyPI via a Python wheel, provided the caveats as outlined in the installation section are met.
+This step is generally optionally for users who installed this package from PyPI via a Python wheel, provided the caveats as outlined in the installation section are addressed.

 Usage
 -----

-As this is a library, no executable shell commands are provided.
-There is however a helper function provided at the top level, it may be used like so:
+As this is a parser library, no executable shell commands are provided.
+There is however a helper function provided at the top level for immediate access to the parsing feature.
+It may be used like so:

 .. code:: python